 After filling, samples were taken from the primary container to carry out their control.
 The results obtained from December 17 to 21, 2018 determined the absence of endotoxins and the microbiological purity (sterility) of the samples from the three MFT series.

 Similarly, from December 16 to 18, 2018, a validation series of the vaccine for the prevention of influenza was completed (<em> in bulk </em>, the vaccine was previously delivered by the IICVSSP).
 The results of the quality control of the filling of the validation series that we obtained in early January 2019 determined the absence of endotoxins and the microbiological purity (sterility).

-During the Committee, the delegates visited the production plant of the Latin American Institute of Biotechnology MECHNIKOV, where they learned about the process of filling and packaging the influenza vaccine.
-After the excursion to the plant, Deputy Minister of Health of Russia Dr. Sergey Kraevoy said: “This plant can produce up to 30 million doses of vaccine annually”, in the future it is planned to expand the line of drugs.
-In her turn, Dr. Socorro Gross Galiano – WHO / PAHO Representative in Nicaragua – drew the audience’s attention to the great potential of MECHNIKOV: “We consider that it is a very important project, and that it is also oriented on what they say. the sustainable development objectives, which is access to universal coverage of quality vaccines and medicines ”.
+MECHNIKOV production plant During the Committee, the delegates visited the production plant of the Latin American Institute of Biotechnology MECHNIKOV, where they learned about the process of filling and packaging the influenza vaccine.
+After the tour, the Russian Deputy Minister of Health Dr. Sergey Kraevoy stated: “This plant can produce up to 30 million doses of vaccine annually”, in the future it is planned to expand the line of drugs produced.
+In turn, Dr. Socorro Gross Galiano – WHO/PAHO Representative in Nicaragua – called the attention of the audience to the great potential of MECHNIKOV: “We consider it to be a very important project, and that it is also oriented in what they say the sustainable development goals, which is access to universal coverage of quality vaccines and medicines.”